-3. "During 20XX-20XX, has the employer granted or does the employer plan to grant sick leave days in addition to the teachers' normal annual allotment(s) to any members?"
+2. "During 20XX-20XX, has the employer granted or does the employer plan to grant sick leave days in addition to the teachers' normal annual allotment(s) to any members?"

-Mark "yes" if any member was granted sick leave or personal leave days that are available for use as sick leave in addition to the normal annual allotment(s).
+Mark "yes" if any member was granted sick leave or business, personal or nonvacation leave days that are available for use as sick leave in addition to the normal annual allotment(s).
 Provide a list of the members who were granted sick leave and/or personal leave days.